 Find out more about the Nominations Committee

-National Council is comprised of representatives from the BMC Areas and BMC Specialist Committees and members of the Board of Directors.
-It is the main policy making body of the organisation, and provides a national forum for discussion of views and issues of common interest arising at BMC Area Meetings.
-National Council meets at least four times a year.
+National Council is comprised of representatives from the BMC Areas, BMC Specialist Committees and members of the Board of Directors.
+It acts as a representative body of the members, consulting with and constructively challenging the Board of Directors, and holding the Board to account on behalf of the members.
+National Council meets at least three times a year.

 Find out more about National Council